List of Home and Away characters introduced in 1993: James Hudson

-James Hudson, played by Simon Baker, made his first appearance on screen during the episode airing 19 November 1993 and departed on 16 February 1994.
+James Hudson, played by Simon Baker, made his first appearance on 19 November 1993.
+Baker was contracted for eight weeks, and he admitted that he accepted the role because "it's work, it pays the bills and it's a return to the daily grind."
 James works as a photography teacher at the school.
-In December 1993, Alex Cramb from Inside Soap reported that executive producer Andrew Howie was impressed with Healy's work in the guest role and wanted to sign him up for a long-term basis.
-The writer added that James would become romantically involved with Roxanne Miller (Lisa Lackey) following her break-up with Luke Cunningham (John Adam).
+He also moves into the Beach House with Roxanne Miller (Lisa Lackey) and Luke Cunningham (John Adam).
+In December 1993, Alex Cramb from Inside Soap reported that executive producer Andrew Howie was impressed with Baker's work in the guest role and wanted to sign him up for a long-term basis.
+The writer added that James would become romantically involved with Roxy following her break-up with Luke.

+Producers set up "a classic love triangle" to entice viewers over the Australian summer months.
 In his book Super Aussie Soaps, Andrew Mercado notes that Roxy and Luke's relationship was "left on shaky ground thanks to her growing friendship with James".
+Baker viewed his character as an "opportunist", saying "I think James is a pretty forward kind of guy.
+I think he is aware of the presence of another man in the house but he doesn't let it get in the way.
+If anything, it makes it more interesting, an added level of excitement."
+Baker thought that James does not mean to rub it in with Luke, but it is obvious to him that Luke is jealous of his friendship with Roxy.
+He also thought James enjoyed infatuation, and the excitement of starting a new love affair and getting to know a person.
 The situation between James and Roxy soon becomes intimate and Lackey told a reporter from Soap that "even I was shocked how quickly that happened".
 James and Roxy begin dating but their relationship is short-lived and does not remain in Summer Bay after Roxy breaks up with him.
 Soap later featured a story confirming that James had been written out of the series.
-Their columnist reported that Baker had argued with producers over storylines and the actor added "you're not paid to have views - you're paid to button your lip and churn it out."
+Their columnist reported that Baker had argued with producers over storylines and the actor added "you're not paid to have views – you're paid to button your lip and churn it out."